You'll need to verify your company's bank account

 All funds are debited from a single account

 Currently, all funds will be debited from a single account that you specified when you set up your company.
 You can view the bank account information by going to Company > Settings.

-Funds can be deposited into two bank accounts
+Funds can be deposited into multiple bank accounts

-Employees and contractors have the ability to split their payments between two bank accounts.
+Employees have the ability to split their payments between multiple bank accounts, up to ten.
 You can check out this article to learn how employees can set up splitting their paychecks between several bank accounts.